go-arrower/arrower.org/docs/why.md

     The goal is to enable small teams to do a lot.
     Reduce the reliance on npm and JS but only to stay productive and not mess with technical concerns where they would not be required and can be done via hypermedia.
-    In no way will prevent this you, and if you need more interactivity you can include your favorite frontend framework like Angular, react, vue, or others.
+    In no way will Arrower prevent this from you, and if you need more interactivity you can include your favorite frontend framework like Angular, react, vue, or others.
 * **From single file to multiple teams.**
     Grow your codebase as the needs require it.
     Start simple side projects, prototype rapidly, or engineer a solid SaaS application with your colleagues.